arunpandian7/arunpandian7.github.io/src/content/blog/gaming-workstation-setup.md

 ---
-title: "Gaming and Workstation in One: Dual Boot"
+title: 'Gaming and Workstation in One: Dual Boot'
-description: "Guide to configure Dual Boot Windows and Ubuntu in a single workbook."
+description: Guide to configure Dual Boot Windows and Ubuntu in a single workbook.
-pubDate: "Dec 26 2020"
+pubDate: Dec 26 2020
-heroImage: "/gaming-setup-blog.webp"
+heroImage: /gaming-setup-blog.webp
 prev: dummy-copy
 ---
 As a gamer, we are obliged to use Windows.
 But as a developer, we often find ourselves limited by the tools available for windows and annoyed by some unstable environment especially if you develop ML application.
 I often frustrated getting an deployment bugs due to environment differences between local and cloud platform.
 I am sure you can find a lot of reasons for why you should use Linux for some development process.

 I tried WSL2 running Ubuntu 20.04 LTS for a brief time of 2 weeks.
 I’m not gonna lie, WSL2 is great and I would give Microsoft for making it seamless.
 But there are still few things which require attention and some bugs are still under review for a long time now.
 Yeah obviously you are going to get a lot of troubles when dealing with the tool and framework which are already troublesome maintenance.
 I use GPU to train my Machine Learning models but the support for CUDA in windows is still in its early stages.
 Overall, WSL has got a long way to go before becoming an ultimate environment for Development.
 I am sure Microsoft may achieve it one day.